Composing your melody 1

-I’m going to take you through how to write a melody, but if you want to go into more depth or would like a refresher, why not enrol in our course: How to compose a great melody, where I take you step-by-step through melody-writing.
+I’m going to take you through how to write a melody, but if you want to go into more depth or would like a refresher, why not enrol in our course: How to compose a great melody, where we go through step-by-step melody-writing.
 You’ll find a number of examples in this lesson – please listen to them and use them to generate ideas for your own melody.

 In this lesson we’ll cover: